quruma/Friday-Voice-Assistant/README.md

 ## Adapt ML model to your own needs
 If you want to retrain the model used in Friday for your own uses, you can use __model_training.py__ file to do that.
 The only thing you would need to provide is a path to training dataset (which is have to be a csv file).
 Remember you would have to use only two columns in your dataset: command and function.
 You can read more about this in [documentation]()
 ## About future updates of Friday
-The Friday will use more complex models to calculate the needed functions to execute.
-Additionally, it will use more sophisticated NLP technologies to get as more accurate understanding of user's speech as it can without big losses in time.
-However, the most surprising thing will be implementing Computer Vision to Friday, which will greatly increase its capabilities.
+The Friday will use more complex models to calculate the needed functions to be executed.
+Additionally, it will use more sophisticated NLP technologies to get as more accurate understanding of user's speech as it can without considerable losses in time.
+Obviously, there will be more functions to execute.
+However, the most surprising point will be implementing Computer Vision to Friday, which will greatly increase its capabilities.

 # How to use it?
 Yet, there are only 6 functions that Friday is capable to execute:<br><br/>